terry2012/Android-Base-Components/README.md

 Utilities that are used to develop and maintain android applications following the clean principles

-## Presentation
+## View

+Toolkit provides classes to represent the main components of the Presentation layer like BaseActivity, BaseFragment or BasePresenter.

-Create a new Activity
+Create a new **Activity**

 ```java